Nghiait123456/SolutionArchitectInAction/InfraSREDevops/1_LoadBalancing/README.md

 ## Load balancer with BGP software  <a name="load_balancer_with_bgp_software"></a>

-Another system is using EBG software software as navigation, user's routes will be broadcast to the whole internet, I can actively add routes, adjust, delete routes.
-The L4LB bursts will be placed and the EBG software line broadcasts, it receives the traffic.
-Advantages: small system downtime. </br>
+Another system is using EBG software as navigation, user's routes will be broadcast to the whole internet, I can actively add routes, adjust, delete routes.
+The L4LB will be placed and the EBG software is broadcasts, it receives the traffic.
+Advantages: small system downtime.

 EX: https://www.youtube.com/watch?v=LLBT70yexZo&t=857s </br>